-Mechanically, your tax return first computes your adjusted gross income, and then you take out the standard deduction (or itemized deductions) and the personal exemption to reach taxable income, on which you compute the amount of tax you owe.
+Mechanically, your tax return first computes your adjusted gross income, and then you take out the standard deduction (or itemized deductions) to reach taxable income, on which you compute the amount of tax you owe.
 Then, if you paid any tax for which you can claim a foreign tax credit, you simply reduce the amount of US tax you owe by the amount of foreign tax you paid.

 Like this article?
 Click here to stay informed on the latest tax topics for global individuals who live or invest abroad.

 Does the US Need to Have a Treaty with the Other Country?

 Nope.
 This is probably the biggest misconception with the foreign tax credit.
 Many people think you can take a foreign tax credit only if the US has a treaty in place with the country in which you paid the foreign tax.

 But that’s simply not the case at all.
 The foreign tax credit is a matter of US law—you don’t need to use the benefits of a treaty to claim it.

 Then, the terms of the foreign tax credit don’t require there to be a treaty in place for a foreign tax to be creditable.
 As long as the requirements discussed above are met, then you can claim the foreign tax credit on your return.

 Say that you move to a country with an income tax, and you live there permanently, so you’re subject to their tax.
 Then, you earn $100 of income, and the country imposes a 30% tax on that item of income.
 So, when you do your tax return in that country (or earlier if there’s a withholding or estimated payment regime), you’ll have to pay a $30 tax to the foreign country on that income.